Manzanit0/Optimg/README.md

 Once both conditions are met, `terraform apply` away!

+For convenience, I have bootstraped a `deploy.sh` script in `scripts/` which builds the project before running Terraform.

 ### Testing the code

 To run all the unit tests in the suite, run: